MY STORY

 When everyone had paused their careers during lockdown, Linda’s career began to flourish.
 She began doing stand-up online through Zoom, Twitch, and other platforms.
 This enabled her to meet comedians and perform for people all around the world, and she became co-host/co-producer of two weekly online shows.

-During this time, she was also discovered by an agent and started auditioning online for TV shows, films, and commercials.
+During this time, she was also discovered and started auditioning online for TV shows, films, and commercials.
 Her credits include a short film called The Ventriloquist’s Last Laugh and starring in a short documentary called The Punchline.

-This year marks her first year being nominated for a Monster Music Award in the category of “Mejor Solista Crossover (Best Crossover Solo Artist)”, and she will be registering her music with the Canadian awards called the Junos.
-She looks forward to continuing her journey of writing songs not just for herself but for others and is currently writing her first novel.
-She has also finished her first script in hopes that she can become the first successful Latinx-Canadian–El Salvadoran–Uruguayan director/writer.
+In 2025, this would be her first year being nominated for a Monster Music Award in the category of “Mejor Solista Crossover (Best Crossover Solo Artist)”, and she has registered her single “Amor Imposible” with the Canadian awards called the Junos.
+She is currently working on three electronic dance singles with DJ Dhoven Gards from Mexico City and is currently writing on her first novel.
+She has also finished her first script in hopes that she can become the first successful Latina-Canadian–El Salvadoran–Uruguayan director/writer.